nidhhoggr/version-bump/README.md

 * `prerelease-type`: Must be a string value matching one of the [prerelease types](#prerelease_types)
 * `prerelease-version`: Must be an integer
-* `prerelease-metadata`: A string without special characters seperated beginning with a `+`
+* `prerelease-metadata`: An alphanumberic string without special characters beginning with a `+`

 <a name="prerelease_alpha"></a>
 ### Alpha Prerelease

-must be released from an existing alpha release whose patch is the same by omitting the [version type](#version_types) argument:
+Must be released from an existing alpha release whose patch is the same by omitting the [version type](#version_types) argument:

 ![Screenshot 2024-10-28 at 20 58 55](https://github.com/user-attachments/assets/f1679ed9-7464-430c-9396-704128e94435)